 If You're a Walker...

-- Be sure you give drivers enough time to see you and stop.
+Look both ways before entering the street.
+Be sure you give drivers enough time to see you and stop.

 Use the signals.
 Traffic signals are there to help pedestrians communicate with drivers.
 In Ann Arbor's downtown, all traffic signals include a pedestrian crossing interval in each signal cycle.
 Outside the downtown area, some signals have a pedestrian call button which, when pressed, adds a pedestrian crossing interval.
 Ann Arbor also has the first "Hawk Beacon" on a state trunkline in Michigan.
 This signal helps pedestrians to cross W. Huron at Chapin/3rd Street.

 Take refuge.
 Some crosswalks have a pedestrian refuge island in the street.
 Cross easily and safely, one side of traffic at a time.

+Be visible.
 In the dark, wear light-colored clothing and reflective gear to ensure your visibility.

-- Ann Arbor law requires cyclists to use front headlights and rear reflectors after dark.
+Lights on.
+Ann Arbor law requires cyclists to use front headlights and rear reflectors after dark.

 Follow the rules of the road.
 Ride on the road when possible, and use bike lanes where present.
 Ride in the direction of traffic, even in bike lanes; obey all traffic signals; and use hand signals before stopping and turning.

 Yield to pedestrians.
 If you choose to ride on the sidewalk, consider yourself an invited guest in the pedestrian space.
 Ride slowly, announce your presence to pedestrians who may not see you, walk your bike on crowded sidewalks, and always yield to pedestrians.